 3. Discover the mystery of Kunjamuk Cave

 The history behind Kunjamuk Cave in Speculator is truly an Adirondack mystery.
 Historians and visitors alike do not know exactly how or when it was formed.
 Is it a natural cave?
 Was it carved by Native Americans?
 Was it the home of a lone miner?
-These questions go further back than any historical records do for Kunjamuk Cave.
+These questions go further back than any historical records do.
 So the fun of this historic site is getting there and deciding for yourself.

 There are many ways to get to Kunjamuk Cave.
-You can canoe or kayak to about a quarter mile from the cave.
+You can canoe or kayak to ~quarter mile from the cave.
 You can snowshoe or cross-country ski there in the winter.
 But in the fall, I would highly recommend biking in.

 Kunjamuk Cave is about 150 feet from the Inner Loop "Kunjamuk Cave Loop" of the Speculator Loop Trail System.
 This well marked, 7.2 mile trail offers excellent biking for most skill levels.
 The trailhead is at the Speculator Chamber of Commerce, located at the four corners of Routes 30 and 8.
 There you can find a trail map and additional information.
 After you finish the loop, the trail will take you in through the village of Speculator, where you can stop and grab lunch at one of the area restaurants.